melonproject-archive/melonjs/README.md

 ## Usage

-It's worth defining some primitives that will be used frequently when interacting with both the ethereum blockchain in general and the Melon Protocol in particular.
+It's worth defining some primitives that will be used frequently when interacting with both the Ethereum blockchain in general and the Melon Protocol in particular.

 #### Environment

 This class contextualizes where you're doing the work.
 Its constructor function requires the network on which you're working (this will be a testnet of some sort or the Ethereum mainnet if you're cooking with gas) and a deployment `config` file that specifies the addresses of the current Melon Protocol contracts, the ERC-20 tokens that are tradeable on Melon, and the exchanges upon which they're traded.
 A copy of one of these files can be found in the `/examples` directory in this repo.

 ```javascript
 const { Eth } = require('web3-eth');